madison-python/welcome/README.md

 Code of conduct
 ===============

 Madpy is a community group and open to everyone.
-We are committed to a safe, professional environment for everyone, and will not tolerate harassment or offensive behavior.
+We are committed to a safe, professional environment.
+Harassment or offensive behavior will not be tolerated.

 [github.com/madison-python/code-of-conduct](https://github.com/madison-python/code-of-conduct)